mccarrion/newsfeed/README.md

 Note #3: The logic for logins and authentication on the Python side mainly came from here: [OAuth2 with Password (and hashing), Bearer with JWT tokens](https://fastapi.tiangolo.com/tutorial/security/oauth2-jwt/)

 Note #4: Frontend is using Zustand for state management.
 Not particularly clear if having a store is necessary for this web app.
-Additionally, user auth token is beißng persisted in "localStorage" which is a security flaw.
+Additionally, user auth token is being persisted in "localStorage" which is a security flaw.

 Note #5: Need to look into keeping access and refresh tokens in HttpOnly cookies to close come security holes here: https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies